- Help

 If you find yourself stuck at any step of today's Hurdle, don't worry!
 We have you covered.

-Hurdle Word 2 hintOne of the seven dwarves.
+Hurdle Word 2 hintPrank.

-Hurdle Word 3 hintTo arrange.
+Hurdle Word 3 hintA type of underwear.

-Hurdle Word 4 hintA cloudy liquid.
+Hurdle Word 4 hintStudent.

 If you're looking for more puzzles, Mashable's got games now!
 Check out our games hub for Mahjong, Sudoku, free crossword, and more.